 The Abrams 2.0 is an upgraded version of the original and is an improved machine in every which way.
 It seems that Rogue has listened to its customers and made some fine adjustments, particularly how the crossbar is lower for easier mounts and dismounts, and a more intuitive adjustment mechanism that won’t snag or lock.

 What surprised us most was how the Abrams 2.0 was heavy and yet still was easy to move around and set up.
 This is because of the inclusion of wheels and strategic handles that let you port it anywhere in the house.

 A swing-arm technology makes changing the equipment’s setting a snap.
 There are 10 lock-ons to choose from, and it allows you to tweak to your heart’s content to find that sweet spot.
-The roller pads are generous and have a 3-inch gap between it and the foot placement, which means it can adapt to a wide range of motion.
+The roller pads are generous and have a 3-inch gap between them and the foot placement, which means they can adapt to a wide range of motion.

 Rogue makes staying in their ecosystem a benefit to consider.
 Add-ons and recommendations to the Abrams 2.0 include the Rhino Belt Squad, the Echo Bike and Z Hyper.
 The brand itself is reputable, and their shipping speed is legendary.
 You can expect your Abrams 2.0 to arrive at your doorstep sooner than expected.

 - Roller wheels and handles make for surprising portability